nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 2. Download the latest `rhrh.jar` from [here](https://github.com/AY2122S1-CS2103T-T17-1/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your RHRH.
+3. Copy the file to the folder you want to use as the _home folder_ for RHRH.

 4. Double-click the file to start the app.
+If double-clicking the file does not work for you, from the command line, navigate to the folder used as the _home folder_ for RHRH and run `java -jar rhrh.jar`.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>